 Survivors' experiences with and perceptions of law enforcement have led many of them to have an understandable distrust of the police's ability to respond adequately during moments of crisis.
 The quantitative and qualitative data in this section show that survivors' intersecting identities play a significant role in who they would ideally call in a crisis.
 While these options differ across groups, what is clear is that survivors want alternatives beyond the police to keep themselves and their families safe.
-The current models of public safety do not work for the majority of survivors.
-Reforms based on survivors' experiences must be made so that these systems are actually responsive to survivors needs.
-Finally, supporting survivors in finding safety should also prioritize investment in communities, social supports, and resources that survivors already identify as helpful and safe.
+The current models of public safety do not work for the majority of survivors, and thus reforms that are informed by survivors' experiences need to be made so that these systems are actually responsive to their needs.
+Finally, supporting survivors in finding safety should also prioritize investment in the communities, social supports, and resources that survivors already identify as helpful and safe.